JosephLai241/The-Struggle/README.md

 # Why Rust?

-I chose Rust because one of my best friends [Luke Schenk](https://github.com/LukeDSchenk) told me Rust is amazing and encouraged me to try it.
+I chose Rust because one of my best friends [Luke Schenk][Luke] told me Rust is amazing and encouraged me to try it.
 Also, I have finished too many projects in Python and wanted to add some variety to my portfolio, so Rust, a low-level programming language, was the way to go.

 # How It Works and Use Cases

 This program essentially makes it easier and faster to maintain a locally-stored spreadsheet of all the jobs applications you record.
 A spreadsheet will be created for you on the first run.
 See [Read This Before You Run the Program](#read-this-before-you-run-the-program) for more information.

-This program utilizes [ANSI Terminal](https://docs.rs/ansi_term/0.12.1/ansi_term/) and [PrettyTable](https://docs.rs/prettytable-rs/0.8.0/prettytable/) to add color and neatly print job listings in a table within the terminal.
+This program utilizes [ANSI Terminal][ANSI Terminal] and [PrettyTable][PrettyTable] to add color and neatly print job listings in a table within the terminal.

 ## Adding a Job